open-mmlab/mmtracking/docs/quick_run.md

    CUDA_VISIBLE_DEVICES=4,5,6,7 GPUS=4 ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} config2.py ${WORK_DIR}
    ```

+#### Examples of training VID model

+1. Train DFF on ImageNet VID and ImageNet DET, then evaluate the bbox mAP at the last epoch.

+    ```shell
+    bash ./tools/dist_train.sh ./configs/vid/dff/dff_faster_rcnn_r101_dc5_1x_imagenetvid.py 8 \
+        --work-dir ./work_dirs/
+    ```

+#### Examples of training MOT model

+For the training of MOT methods like SORT, DeepSORT and Tracktor, you need train a detector and a reid model rather than directly training the MOT model itself.

+1. Train a detector model

+    If you want to train a detector for multiple object tracking or other applications, to be compatablie with MMDetection, you only need to add a line of `USE_MMDET=True` in the config and run it with the same manner in mmdetection.
+    A base example can be found at [faster_rcnn_r50_fpn.py](https://github.com/open-mmlab/mmtracking/blob/master/configs/_base_/models/faster_rcnn_r50_fpn.py).

+    Please NOTE that there are some differences between the base config in MMTracking and MMDetection: `detector` is only a submodule of the `model`.
+    For example, the config of Faster R-CNN in MMDetection follows

+    ```python
+    model = dict(
+        type='FasterRCNN',
+        ...
+    )
+    ```

+    But in MMTracking, the config follows

+    ```python
+    model = dict(
+        detector=dict(
+            type='FasterRCNN',
+            ...
+        )
+    )
+    ```

+    Here is an example to train a detector model on MOT17, and evaluate the bbox mAP after each epoch.

+    ```shell
+    bash ./tools/dist_train.sh ./configs/det/faster-rcnn_r50_fpn_4e_mot17-half.py 8 \
+        --work-dir ./work_dirs/
+    ```

+2. Train a reid model

+    You may want to train a ReID model for multiple object tracking or other applications.
+We support ReID model training in MMTracking, which is built upon [MMClassification](https://github.com/open-mmlab/mmclassification).

+    Here is an example to train a reid model on MOT17, then evaluate the mAP after each epoch.

+    ```shell
+    bash ./tools/dist_train.sh ./configs/reid/resnet50_b32x8_MOT17.py 8 \
+        --work-dir ./work_dirs/
+    ```

+3. After training a detector and a reid model, you can refer to [Examples of testing MOT model](https://mmtracking.readthedocs.io/en/latest/quick_run.html#examples-of-testing-mot-model) to test your multi-object tracker.

+#### Examples of training SOT model

+1. Train SiameseRPN++ on COCO, ImageNet VID and ImageNet DET, then evaluate the success, precision and normed precision from the 10-th epoch to 20-th epoch.

+    ```shell
+    bash ./tools/dist_train.sh ./configs/sot/siamese_rpn/siamese_rpn_r50_1x_lasot.py 8 \
+        --work-dir ./work_dirs/
+    ```

 ## Run with Customized Datasets and Models

 In this note, you will know how to inference, test, and train with customized datasets and models.